Student Access & Accommodation Services

 This FAQ is designed to answer the common questions that families have about what they and their current or future college student can expect, what accommodations are available, and strategies students with disabilities can use to have a successful and rewarding college experience.
 While some of the information in this FAQ is specific to processes and procedures at Methodist University, much of the information provided here is more general and applies to most colleges and universities.
 In this FAQ, we use the gender-neutral “they/them” pronouns so that our language is applicable and relevant for all students, regardless of gender identity.

-Through the Office of Disability Resources, the university can provide counsel, support services, and accommodations to ensure that all students, regardless of ability, have equal access to the world-class education, campus programs and activities offered by MU.
-Upon enrollment, students with disabilities should contact the Office of Accessibility and Disability Services to discuss their needs and to develop a Student Individual Accommodation Plan.
+Through the Office of Student Access & Accommodation Services, the university can provide counsel, support services, and accommodations to ensure that all students, regardless of ability, have equal access to the world-class education, campus programs and activities offered by MU.
+Upon enrollment, students with disabilities should contact the Office of Student Access & Accommodation Services to discuss their needs and to develop a Student Individual Accommodation Plan.
 Accommodations are made with the intent to maintain the academic integrity of each course and the academic program as a whole, while also meeting a student’s individual disability needs.
 Accommodations are developed on a case-by-case basis, based on each student’s disability and functional limitations.
 Some common accommodations that a student may qualify for include but are not limited to:

 - Additional time for exams and quizzes